 Social/Emotional Milestones (3s)

-Ahhhh…this the age when they start sharing and playing with others.
+This the age when they start sharing and playing with others.
 They become more independent, maybe more than you would like!
-3 year olds become more even-tempered and cooperative.
-They come more independent and develop a wider range of feelings.
-They imitate others, both friends and parents.
+3 year olds become more even-tempered and cooperative and develop a wider range of feelings.
+They act out what they see and imitate others, both friends and parents alike.